How Much Is Window Tinting?

 4. Smart Glass

-With an average cost of $50 to $100 per square, you could purchase smart glass that you can adjust using your home automation system or smartphone.
+With an average cost of $115 to $150 per square, you could purchase a switchable film that will transform your window to “smart glass” that you can adjust using your home automation system or smartphone.
 It generally comes as a special kind of window glass.
 However, you might be able to retrofit an existing window in your home using a film.

 Benefits of Window Tinting